felipefrancischetto/api-brainstorm/README.md

-# Test code using the GraphQL.
+# Scaffolding code using the GraphQL.